Evidence-based narrative interventions for academic success.

 CHLD Network - Griffith University - Webinar - August 2021

-You may download a copy of the slides and recommended references, Here is a link to the Teacher Checklist.
+You can view the recording, download a copy of the slides and recommended references, Here is a link to the Teacher Checklist.
 You will find further information on some of our research on the publications and projects pages of this website.

 First 5 Forever: Autism-Friendly Story Time e-learning program webinar